maznicky/AR2HUB/README.md

 **Items In World** lists every distinct gun and bag currently out there with special filters you can select.

-The label shows the zombie type, its distance, and the notable item it carries.

 ### Vehicles
 ESP for every vehicle is colored by **wheel condition**, which is what tells you how drivable the vehicle is: